An Introduction to Geometric Topology: Laminations

 \subsection{Intersection form}

-What is the geometric meaning of the intersection form $i$ of currents, when applied to measured geodesic laminations?
+What is the geometric meaning of the intersection form $i$ of two geodesic currents, when applied to a measured geodesic lamination?
 Let $\lambda$ be a measured geodesic lamination in a hyperbolic closed surface $S_g=\matH^2/_\Gamma$.
-Three cases may be relevant for us.
+Three cases are relevant for us: